 Versatility

-Great for automotive patching, small structural repairs, pressure pipe work and general home or farm maintenance.
+Great for automotive patching, small structural repairs, light pipe work, and general home or farm maintenance.

 Durability